 - a.
-Unauthorized distribution of copyrighted material - b.
-Unauthorized access or misuse of equipment, files, labs, or any other technological resource - c.
+Unauthorized distribution of copyrighted material or another person's intellectual property. - b.
+Unauthorized access or misuse of course materials, equipment, files, labs, or any other technological resource - c.
 Violation of any College computing or technology policy, including use of College technology resources to violate a law